seedatnabeel/DIPS/README.md

 This repository contains the implementation of DIPS, a data-centric method to improve pseudo-labeling for semi-supervised learning, from the paper "You can’t handle the (dirty) truth: Data-centric insights improve pseudo-labeling"

-DIPS improves a variety of state-of-the-art psuedo-labeling algorithms (semi-supervised learning algorithms) via data-centric insights.
+DIPS improves a variety of state-of-the-art pseudo-labeling algorithms (semi-supervised learning algorithms) via data-centric insights.

 For more details, please read our [DMLR paper](https://arxiv.org/abs/2302.12238): *You can’t handle the (dirty) truth: Data-centric insights improve pseudo-labeling*.